 In the case of a brisket, a marinade will offer all of that and more.
-This marinade offers a pungent hit of both horseradish and mustard, red wine, olive oil, lemon juice, wine vinegar, salt, and onion and garlic powders.
+This marinade delivers a pungent hit horseradish, mustard, red wine, olive oil, lemon juice, wine vinegar, salt, and onion and garlic powders.
 It calls for cayenne, but you can use less or skip it if your crowd isn't into heat.

 This marinade is great because you can either make it way ahead of time, such as a week in advance, then keep it in the fridge, or you can use it to marinate a brisket, keep it in the fridge overnight, and cook it the next day.
 Whether you are smoking or grilling a brisket, this marinade will add a lot of flavor and help keep the meat tender.

 "The marinade was incredibly easy to put together, and the brisket turned out tender and delicious.
 I marinated a 3-pound brisket for about 12 hours in a plastic bag in the refrigerator.
 It makes enough to cover about 5 pounds of meat." —Diana Rattray